linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-11---The-Mind-of-the-Investor 2023 Financial-Trading-and-Investing.md

 # 11.2 PROSPECT THEORY

 In the late 1960s, a cognitive psychologist named Amos Tversky began to find evidence that investors and gamblers might not behave in a manner consistent with maximizing utility.
 Tversky, in collaboration with others, including Daniel Kahneman (Nobel Prize winner for this body of work), had conducted numerous experiments on subjects testing decision-making characteristics.
 Generally, these experiments suggest that most subjects are quite irrational and inconsistent in their decision making.
 They have also written on applications of their results to financial decision making, suggesting that investors may actually be quite different from the theoretical "rational economic man."
 Kahneman and Tversky (1979) were particularly interested in how people made decisions when faced with uncertainty calling their new perspective prospect theory (with no particularly good reason).
 While expected utility maximization focuses on levels of wealth, prospect theory focuses on changes in wealth.
 Consider, for example, the following very simple illustration.
-Investor A has  $1,000,000 right now, having doubled his money over the past 24 hours.
-Investor B has$ 1,500,000 right now, having lost 50% of his wealth over the past 24 hours.
+Investor A has  \$1,000,000 right now, having doubled his money over the past 24 hours.
+Investor B has\$ 1,500,000 right now, having lost 50% of his wealth over the past 24 hours.
 Which investor is happier now?
 Is more wealth always preferred to less?
 Do people make decisions as though this is true?
 Now, consider some slightly more complex scenarios.

 # Losses and Inconsistency